threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 ![](img/nature_twin.png)

-- Just like we have trillions off cells in our body, so can billions of twins live next to each other.
+- Just like we have trillions of cells in our body, so can billions of twins live next to each other.
 - Each twin has memory, knows how to communicate, has knowledge, history, ...
 - Twins like cells cannot live without a body = TFGrid.